The Manner Schnitten snack wafers are as much part of Vienna and Austria as the schnitzel or sausage stall.

-If you do treat yourself to a pack, you perhaps recall seeing the wafers in a less likely place than a Vienna cafe or supermarket, namely the movie Terminator 3.
-Arnold Schwarzenegger (yes, that one) is rumored to be a big fan and a cyborg Arnie can be seen buying a packet in the film.
+You may recall seeing the wafers in a less likely place than a Vienna cafe or supermarket, namely the movie Terminator 3.
+Arnold Schwarzenegger (yes, that one) is rumored to be a fan and a cyborg Arnie can be seen buying a packet in the film.
 A well-traveled wafer indeed.